Office Hours

 Valley Of The Kings Tours

-Join us for an educational tour of this private sanctuary that cares for abused, abandoned or retired bears, lions, tigers, wolves and other animals.
+Join us for an educational tour of this private sanctuary that cares for animals of all sizes.
+VOTK provides refuge for abused, abandoned or retired bears, wolves and other animals.
 Not open to the public, this is an opportunity to learn about these magnificent animals up close.
-Read the Apr 9, 2020 Lake Geneva Regional News Article, p2 to learn more!.

 Spring Dates